VCAA

 The numerical scores are not recorded on the VCE Statement of Results but you can obtain the numerical scores by applying for a Statement of Study Score.

-If you graduate from VCAL, or VPC you will see these words at the bottom of the Statement of Results:
+If you graduate from VPC you will see these words at the bottom of the Statement of Results:

-Satisfactory completion of accredited VCAL and VPC units will be reported on your Statement of Results as S. Non-satisfactory completion of a VCAL or VPC unit will not be reported on your Statement of Results.
+Satisfactory completion of accredited VPC units will be reported on your Statement of Results as S. Non-satisfactory completion of a VPC unit will not be reported on your Statement of Results.

 Your Statement of Results will also list all VCE units studied and whether or not you completed them satisfactorily.
 Satisfactory completion is reported as an S. Not meeting the requirements for satisfactory completion is reported as an N.